chenan02/saigo/exercise-009-rock/README.md

 ## Engineering Tasks

-Your task is to add two knew player types to the game:
+Your task is to add two three new player types to the game:

 1. `Obsessed` - This player selects the same move every time
 1. `Flipper`  - This player flips a coin to select one of two fixed moves
+1. `Cyclone`  - This player cycles through the moves repeatedly

 The new `rock.go` should look something like this: